hCaptcha/vue-hcaptcha/README.md

     - This will build your version of the component with your customizations for production.
 - ```npm run lint``` and ```npm run lint:fix```
     - This will enable ESLint to help keep your code clean!

+## Publishing npm package
+Using the proper credentials (granted to @Hcaptcha org), you'll need to do the following to publish:

+- `npm login`
+- Bump version in package.json
+- Commit changes
+- `npm publish .`